Pebaz/tidbytes/README.md

 # Memory Origin And Universes

 Every memory region within a given program has an origin.
 Fundamental properties of memory origin include bit and byte order.
-For the purposes of the Tidbytes memory algebra, only pure left-to-right and right-to-left bit and byte orders are supported, leaving split order as an future extension, should it prove it’s utility.
+For the purposes of Tidbytes, only pure left-to-right and right-to-left bit and byte orders are supported, leaving split order as an future extension, should it prove it’s utility.

 The most common orders are left-to-right (little endian) and right-to-left (big endian).
 Big endian matches how things are written while little endian matches zero-indexing of bytes.

 Although it is commonly thought that bits always go from right-to-left, on occasion they also go from left to right.
 This can be the case when slicing out bit fields from structs that are smaller that a byte or otherwise cross byte boundaries.
 In such cases, is the first bit on the far right or on the far left?
 This is an intriguing duality.
 Memory origin does seem to matter then.
 When considering the entire struct, the first bit is always the leftmost bit of the leftmost byte.
 When considering numeric data, the first bit is the rightmost bit of the rightmost byte.
 Strange.

 The use case for transforming between memory universes often comes up when reading from a file or a network socket.
 When reading bytes from a file, they are read (logically) from left to right one at a time.
 These bytes come from an entirely separate memory universe: the universe of the file format.
 Once they have been read into memory, they are now within the memory universe of the program, although they have not yet been transformed to identity order.

 > ***Amazingly, simply applying a foreign memory region’s bit and byte order as a transformation on itself produces that same region in identity order, easily usable by the host program.
 This is a surprising insight which ensures that the “first bit” is always the leftmost bit of the leftmost byte.***

 However, each individual byte is generally treated as a C `char` so it is effectively a numeric value having right-to-left bit order and a pre-declared byte order dictated by the file format.